Skip to Content

 A hiker admires the golden larches of Lake Louise on the Saddleback Pass hike

 For the next 2km, you’ll be awestruck as you walk through a beautiful forest of golden larches all the way to Saddleback Pass.
-The density of larch trees on this Lake Louise hike is very impressive and chances are good that you won’t put your camera down the entire 2km!
+The density of larches on this Lake Louise hike is very impressive and chances are good that you won’t put your camera down the entire 2km!

 Images of larch trees - Fairview Mountain - Banff National Park